Melting pot Manchester stresses unity after concert attack | New Country 923

 “It is just crazy,” he said.
 “Not crazy — more than that.
 Unhuman.
 That is what I believe in my heart.”

-The one glaring source of division in this city is football.
+The one glaring source of division in this city is soccer.
 Fans are either supporters of Manchester United or its cross-town rival Manchester City.

-Fans of United gathered Wednesday night to watch their team attempt to beat Amsterdam club Ajax in the Europa League cup competition final, being played in the Swedish capital, Stockholm.
+Even those lines blurred Wednesday night as fans of both teams watched United beat Amsterdam club Ajax 2-0 in the Europa League cup competition final in the Swedish capital, Stockholm.

-“Hopefully they can do it for Manchester,” said Greig as she left the Albert Inn pub.
+Fans spilled onto the streets of downtown Manchester after the match, kicking a ball around as heavily armed police looked on.

+“We needed it,” said 22-year-old Connor Ward.
+“It was that boost that everyone needed.”